BanchouBoo/bootique/README.md

 notify-send "My name is <name>!"
 ```

+## Installation
+If you're on Arch you can install `bootique-git` on the AUR (Note: I am not the maintainer of the AUR package), otherwise, just clone the repo and run the `bootique` file in your terminal.

+## Usage
+`bootique -t /path/to/theme/` to change the theme using the templates from `BOOTIQUE_TEMPLATE_DIR`

+`bootique -t /path/to/theme/ -p /path/to/template(s)` to change the theme using a different template folder or a single template file (other output theme files will remain untouched)

+`bootique -m` to change a theme by selecting it with `BOOTIQUE_DMENU_COMMAND` using the templates from `BOOTIQUE_TEMPLATE_DIR`

+`bootique -m -p /path/to/template(s)` to change a theme by selecting it with `BOOTIQUE_DMENU_COMMAND` using a different template folder or a single template file (other output theme files will remain untouched)

-For further details and a list of evironment variables you can set to customize things, you can read the output of `bootique --help` below.
+For further details and a list of evironment variables you can set to customize things, you can read the output of `bootique -h` below.
 ```
 WARN: long opts (--theme, etc) do not work on BSD!
 Options: